 The substantial energy-efficiency retrofits and renewable energy technologies inherent in energy savings performance contract (ESPC) projects typically require a large initial capital investment and may have a relatively long payback period.
 Debt payments are tied to the energy cost savings guaranteed for the project, so the agency pays for the capital improvements of the ESPC project with the money saved by the project (i.e., the difference between pre-installation and post-installation energy use and other related costs).

-DOE IDIQ ESPC ESCOS
+DOE IDIQ ESPC ESCOs

-The U.S. Department of Energy (DOE) has two current generations of DOE indefinite-delivery, indefinite-quantity (IDIQ) ESPC ESCOs.
-The most current list is associated with the ESCOs that were awarded on April 27, 2017, for the next generation DOE IDIQ.
-These ESCOs will provide energy saving performance contracts starting in 2017 and going through 2022, with a potential option for an 18-month extension.
+The current DOE IDIQ ESPCs, known as GEN 3, were awarded on April 27, 2017, to 21 ESCOs.
+These ESCOs will provide energy savings performance contracts starting in 2017 and going through 2022, with a potential option for an 18-month extension.

-DOE Qualified ESCOs
+DOE ESPC ENABLE ESCOs